jfaccioni/clovars/README.md

 # CloVarS: a simulation of single-cell clonal variability
-This repository contains the source code accompanying the article "CloVarS: a simulation of single-cell clonal variability" (in preparation).
+This repository contains the source code accompanying the article "CloVarS: a simulation of single-cell clonal variability".
+The article is available on [BioRxiv](https://www.biorxiv.org/content/10.1101/2024.02.22.581631v1).

 <p align="center" width="100%">
     <img src="docs/_static/clovars_overview.png" alt="CloVarS basic workflow">